 - Lutheran Services Florida (LSF), Tampa-based, statewide; lsfnet.org

-- Aging programs through Lutheran Counseling Services, lcsfl.com, Older Adult Program, Aging Well Program (embedded counselors in independent senior living), Family Focus caregiver-education programs
+- Aging programs through Lutheran Counseling Services, lcsfl.com, including the Older Adult Program, the Aging Well Program (embedded counselors in independent senior living), and Family Focus caregiver-education programs

 - Lutheran Social Services of Northeast Florida (Jacksonville), lssjax.org